Benj3037/bds_m7_second-semester-project_streamlit/README.md

 Several visualizations showcasing the actual electricity prices and the prices predicted by the model enable the models' performances to be translated from technical to non-technical audiences:
 - An interactive linechart of the predicted electricity prices compared with the actual electricity prices.
-- Time Series Plot over the total time period visualizing the actual and predicted electricity prices.
 - Box Plot of Electricity Prices visualizing the actual and predicted electricity prices.
 - Histogram displaying the actual and predicted electricity prices.